ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: Evaluation

 \subsection{Obfuscation Ratio}

-In this section, we evaluate how the model accuracy, model size and model inference time vary with increasing $r$.
-The result is shown in Figure~\ref{fig:obf_ratio} for MobileNets.
-We observe that both \textit{top1} and \textit{top5} accuracy remain almost unchanged as $r$ is varied from $1.0$ to $2.0$.
+Fig.~\ref{fig:obf_ratio} shows how the accuracy, size and inference time of the MobileNet model vary with $r$.
+We observe that both \textit{top1} and \textit{top5} accuracy remain almost unchanged as $r$ varies from $1.0$ to $2.0$.
 This shows that ShadowNet's accuracy does not depend on the obfuscation ratio.
 Another observation is that the model size increases linearly with $r$ and so does the model inference time.
 This is intuitive because both the weight size and the amount of computation for the convolutional layers grow linearly with $r$.
+See Sec. \ref{sec:sec_ana} for more discussion on how to choose $r$.